Daniel Ściślak

 Daniel Ściślak (born 13 March 2000) is a Polish professional footballer who plays as a midfielder for II liga club Rekord Bielsko-Biała.

 Club career

-FK Pohronie
+Pohronie

 On 6 August 2021, Ściślak's loan at Žiar nad Hronom-based Pohronie of the Slovak Fortuna Liga was announced. Ściślak was to spend a year in the club, where he was to join Aleksander Paluszek, who was loaned there from Górnik Zabrze earlier.

 Ściślak made his league debut for Pohronie against then yet-undefeated Žilina at pod Dubňom on 8 August 2021.
 He was featured in the starting line-up, with his team trailing after a first-minute goal by Timotej Jambor and two second-half strikes by Vahan Bichakhchyan, with the sole goal for Pohronie scored by Ladji Mallé.